Why Executives Need Performance Development Plans (PDPs)

 It came from a man who understood and valued the power of employee engagement and empowerment long before the terms became popular.
 He hired me to help him figure it out.
 But, he struggled to run his firm in an empowering, participative manner and sent mixed messages to his employees, because he hoped the rules didn’t apply to him.

 He later sold his firm for a figure in the hundreds of millions to a conglomerate that called all of its employees, “associates.”
 The purchasing firm employed a world renown consultant to help integrate the cultures of the companies it purchased long before the words “culture” or “mergers and acquisitions” were popularly in use.

-I tell you this story, one of many from twenty-five years of consulting, to emphasize an age old predicament.
+I tell you this story, one of many from over thirty years of consulting, to emphasize an age-old predicament.
 Must a CEO and executive leaders do what’s good for their employees or should the employees just do what they say?
 This question remains uppermost in any changes an organization adopts.
 Must executive leaders “walk the talk” or does the fact of their approbation abstain them from participation?